JKolios/minecraft-ondemand-terraform/README.md

 Terraform implementation of https://github.com/doctorray117/minecraft-ondemand

 ## Prerequisites
 * Terraform 1.0 (Terraform 0.13 and later likely to work, untested).
-The guide assumes you have basic knowledge of Terraform.
+This README assumes you have basic knowledge of Terraform.
 * A domain under your control, DNS servers must be changeable
 * An AWS account that you have admin access over
 * Optionally, an email address to receive "Server started" and "Server Stopped" notifications

 ## Running

-Set up authentication with your AWS account using your preferred method from this doc: [Authentication](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication) Using the *Static Credentials* method requires changing the `provider` stanza in `terraform/provider.tf`.
+Set up authentication with your AWS account using your preferred method from this doc: [Authentication](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication) Using the *Static Credentials* method requires changing the `provider` definition in `terraform/provider.tf`.

 From the `terraform` directory, run `terraform plan` and `terraform apply`.
 You have to provide values to the following vars:
 * `domain_name` : The domain your server will run under